Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

 #### Using phpMyAdmin

-The MariaDB instance on `sysbio.ucsd.edu` can also be accessed via phpMyAdmin at <https://sysbio.ucsd.edu/phpmyadmin/>, just use the previous username and password to login.
+The MariaDB instance on `demo.give.genemo.org` can also be accessed via phpMyAdmin at <https://demo.give.genemo.org/phpmyadmin/>, just use the previous username and password to login.

 *__Note:__ While there will probably be easier and more straightforward ways for almost every command, it is still possible to directly edit SQL command in phpMyAdmin.
 Therefore, this tutorial will only provide the SQL command to use in all the operations.*